adobe/go-starter/README.md

   -sSfL -o go-starter.tgz
 ```

-Unpack content of the archieve to a directory listed in `$PATH`.
-The archieve includes multiple binaries shipped with `go-starter`.
+Unpack content of the archive to a directory listed in `$PATH`.
+The archive includes multiple binaries shipped with `go-starter`.

 ```
 tar -xvzf go-starter.tgz -C /usr/local/bin